bexhearty/bexhearty.github.com/articles/2016-04-20-Python-and-SQLAlchemy.md/index.md

 # use ** to unpack the key-value pairs
 james = Phonebook(**friends_numbers[0])

+# example: how to add a single row
-# add james to the Phonebook database
+# add james's record to the Phonebook database
 session.add(james)
 session.new

+# example: how to delete a single row
-# delete james from the Phonebook database
+# delete james's record from the Phonebook database
 session.expunge(james)
 session.new

+# create a list with our friend's numbers
+friends_numbers = [
+    {'name': 'James Rodriguez',
+     'email': 'james@email.com',
+     'phone': '123-456-7890'},
+    {'name': 'Pibe Valderrama',
+     'email': 'pibe@email.com',
+     'phone': '111-222-3333'},
+    {'name': 'Farid Mondragon',
+     'email': 'farid@email.com',
+     'phone': '222-333-4444'}
+     ]

 # add all records from the friends_numbers list into the db
 phonebook_rows = [Phonebook(**p) for p in friends_numbers]